From Workplace to Workforce: practical experiments in experience design by Rapt Studio

 While working on our own can be an effective way to eliminate distraction, it’s inherently less connected and can feel alienating.
 Where can we gather in person with our team to work and socialize?
 For now, we see small groups meeting in parks, obeying requirements around masks and social distancing.

-Can you imagine working in an office that made architecture history?
-Read about The Johnson Wax Headquarters in Racine (USA) by Frank Lloyd Wright.
+[ Read also The Johnson Wax Headquarters in Racine (USA) by Frank Lloyd Wright ]

 Working from home requires a structured set-up with the appropriate tech hardware and accessories.
 As with many of our clients who are six months into working from home, we’re optimizing our set-up with the right accouterments, while looking to next-gen hardware — augmented and virtual realities — that can take remote collaboration to the next level.